redsanket/spark/external/starling/guide/data/index.rst

 The log data includes information about jobs, HDFS, audit log for NameNode, HCatalog, and HiveServer 2, as well as Simon metrics.

-The following logs in bold are collected by Starling:
+The following logs are collected by Starling:

 - **Job History** - this provides detailed information on an executed job, including asks and task attempts, counters, etc.
 - **Job Configuration** - this provides the configuration information from an executed job.